Non-equilibrium reversible dynamics of work production in four-spin system in a magnetic field: Abstract

 \section{Abstract}

-A closed system of the equations for the local Bloch vectors and spin correlation functions is obtained by decomplexification of the Liouville-von Neumann equation for 4 magnetic particles with the exchange interaction, that takes place in an arbitrary time-dependent external magnetic field.
-The numerical analysis of the quantum thermodynamic variables is carried out depending on separable mixed initial state and the magnetic field modulation.
-Under unitary evolution local dynamics of power production in the finite environment is investigated. \\ \\
+A closed system of the equations for the local Bloch vectors and spin correlation functions is obtained by decomplexification of the Liouville-von Neumann equation for 4 magnetic particles with the exchange interaction that takes place in an arbitrary time-dependent external magnetic field.
+The analytical and numerical analysis of the quantum thermodynamic variables is carried out depending on separable mixed initial state and the magnetic field modulation.
+Under unitary evolution, non-equilibrium reversible dynamics of power production in the finite environment is investigated. \keywords {reversible dynamics, work production, spin system, magnetic field}